-This empirical study shows that mortgages reduce crime, particularly financially motivated criminal incidents.
-While the research design does not allow to disentangle the potential mechanisms behind the crime decrease unequivocally, this section assesses changes in the neighborhood dynamics to provide plausible explanations to the main estimates.

-The first consideration is the type of property bought with the mortgage.
-Individuals can buy an occupied home displacing a renter or a previous homeowner.
+This study shows that mortgages reduce crime, particularly financially motivated criminal incidents.
+This section assesses changes in the neighborhood dynamics to examine plausible explanations for the main estimates.
+Individuals can buy an occupied home, replacing a renter or a previous homeowner.
 Alternatively, people could buy a vacant home, meaning a property where no one was living there because it was just built by a construction company, it is a secondary home (e.g., neither for permanent residency nor for rent), or it was foreclosed by a bank, among other reasons.
-In either case, the consequence of occupying and remediating a vacant property is a crime decrease as evidence suggests (Hohl et al., 2019; Kondo et al., 2015), which could be related to having more eyes upon the street (Jacobs, 1961).
-Table 7 examines this potential mechanism by measuring the effect of mortgages on occupied and vacant units.
-Using the same instrument and endogenous variable as the main estimates, meaning mortgages for a home purchase or improvement, or refinancing, shows negligible impacts on the occupied housing stock.
-However, subsetting the variables to only mortgages meant for home purchase, the point estimates suggest that a ten percent increase in mortgages increases (decreases) the occupied (vacant) units by 0.2 percent.
-While the estimates are small, the statistically significant relationship suggests that having more natural surveillance mechanisms due to fewer vacant units is one of the driving mechanism causing crime changes.
+The consequence of occupying and remediating a vacant property is likely a crime decrease as evidence suggests (Hohl et al., 2019; Kondo et al., 2015), which could be related to having more eyes upon the street (Jacobs, 1961).
+Table 6 examines this potential mechanism by measuring the effect of mortgages on occupied and vacant units.
+Using the same instrument and endogenous variable as the main estimates, meaning mortgages for a

+There are negligible impacts on the occupied or vacant housing stock when using any mortgage type (home purchase, improvement, or refinancing).
+However, subsetting the instrument to only mortgages meant for home purchase, the point estimates suggest that a 10 percent increase in mortgages increases (decreases) the occupied (vacant) units by 0.2 percent.20 The estimates are small, but considering that the housing stock comes from the American Community Survey and not from administrative records, more attention should be paid to the sign rather than the magnitude of the estimate.
+The significant relationship suggests that having more natural surveillance due to fewer vacant units is one of the driving mechanisms causing crime changes.